marian-nmt/marian-dev/doc/graph.md

 For more details about graph execution, a graph keeps track of all the `Node` objects in its `nodesForward_` and `nodesBackward_` lists.
 `nodesForward_` contains all nodes used for the forward pass and `nodesBackward_` contains all trainable nodes used for the backward pass.
-All the tensor objects for a graph is stored in its `tensors_` attribute.
+All the tensor objects for a graph are stored in its `tensors_` attribute.
 `tensors_` is a shared pointer holding memory and nodes for a graph.
 Since each `Node` can result in new tensors, this attribute is used to allocate memory for new tensors during the forward and backward pass.
 This `tensors_` attribute gets cleared before a new graph is built.